pbrocks/seattle-2016-customizer-example/README.md

-#LoopConf Customizer Workshop Example Repository
+#Seattle Customizer Workshop Example Repository
-##LoopConf - October, 2016
+##WordCamp Seattle - November, 2016

 The objective is to start with the code in the `master` branch and iterate on the theme options implemented with the WordPress Customizer.

 ###Getting Started
 1. Create a new WordPress site on [Pantheon](https://pantheon.io).
 If you do not have a Pantheon account, you can register for a free [here](https://pantheon.io/register).

-1. Download the `master` branch of this repository - either using Git or downloading the [`.zip` file](https://github.com/ataylorme/loop-conf-2016-customizer-workshop/archive/master.zip).
+1. Download the `master` branch of this repository - either using Git or downloading the [`.zip` file](https://github.com/ataylorme/seattle-2016-customizer-example/archive/master.zip).

 1. Ensure your Pantheon site is in SFTP mode, connect to your Pantheon site via SFTP and upload the files downloaded in the previous step to the `code` directory.